-SCHEDULE OF SERVICES – (501) ACCOUNTS PREPARATION FOR AN INCORPORATED MICRO ENTITY (UNDER FRS105)
+SCHEDULE OF SERVICES (501) NON-AUDIT ACCOUNTS ASSIGNMENT FOR A MICRO ENTITY (UNDER FRS105)

 Our service to you

 You have engaged us to prepare the accounts on your behalf for your approval based on the accounting records, the information and explanations that you give us and in accordance with FRS 105.

 We will not be carrying out any audit work as part of this assignment and accordingly will not verify the assets and liabilities of the company, nor the items of expenditure and income.
 To carry out an audit would entail additional work to comply with International Standards on Auditing so that we could report on the truth and fairness of the financial statements.
 We would also like to emphasise that we cannot undertake to discover any shortcomings in your systems or irregularities on the part of your employees.